Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

-In the following, the localization of various bulk matter fields will be investigated, and it will be seen that the mass-independent potentials can be obtained conveniently with the aid of the metric (\ref{metric_z}).
+In the following, the localization of various bulk matter fields will be investigated, and it will be seen that the mass-independent potentials of the corresponding Schr\"{o}dinger equations can be obtained conveniently with the aid of the metric (\ref{metric_z}).